 Dan Baker, Auspits Pty Ltd, www.auspits.com.au

 • The 2013 winner of the “Best Project Award” were Phil Demark and Andrew Burgess from Boomaroo Nurseries.
 The team were able to use the tools techniques and skills to create a new business growth plan which would grow revenue by 2.6 times and nearly double profits of the Greenlife business unit.
-The work was good enough to be approved by the company’s board, and enabled them to obtain financing to implement the plan.
+The work was approved by the company’s board, and enabled them to obtain financing to implement the plan.

 • The 2012 winner of the “Best Project Award” went to Michael Finn of Huyck.Wangner, who was able to guide his employing company to achieve a 21% reduction in product cost over the period, by leading his team to significantly reduced change over times, save on factory floor space and reduce waste.
 That cost saving enabled Michael’s employer to become significantly more competitive on the world stage.